-• For the bulk-load fire scenario, none of the ceiling or sidewall thermocouples shall exceed 720°F (382°C), starting 2 minutes after the suppression system is initially activated until the end of the test (28 minutes later or diversion time, whichever is longer).
-In addition, the area under the time-temperature curve, for each compartment ceiling thermocouple, shall not exceed $9,940^{\circ}F$ -min ( $5,504^{\circ}C$ -min).
-The area should be computed from 2 minutes ( $t_3$ ) after the time of initial suppression system activation ( $t_2$ ) to 28 minutes after $t_3$ .
+- For the bulk-load fire scenario, the average of the five test peak temperatures shall not exceed 720°F (382°C), starting 2 minutes after the suppression system is initially activated until the end of the test.
+In addition, the average of the five test peak areas under the time-temperature curve shall not exceed 9940°F-min (5504°C-min).
+The area should be computed from 2 minutes (t3) after the time of initial suppression system activation (t2) to 28 minutes after t3. - For the containerized-load fire scenario, the average of the five test peak temperatures shall not exceed 650°F (343°C), starting 2 minutes after the suppression system is initially activated until the end of the test.
+The average of the five test peak areas under the time-temperature curve shall not exceed 14,040°F-min (7,782°C-min).
+The area should be computed from 2 minutes (t_3) after the time of initial suppression system activation (t_2) to 28 minutes after t_3 .

-- For the containerized-load fire scenario, none of the ceiling or sidewall thermocouples shall exceed 650°F (343°C), starting 2 minutes after the suppression system is initially activated until the end of the test (28 minutes later or diversion time, whichever is longer).
-The area under the time-temperature curve shall not exceed 14,040°F-min (7,782°C-min).
-The area should be computed from 2 minutes (t3) after the time of initial suppression system activation (t2) to 28 minutes after t3. - For the surface-burning fire scenario, none of the ceiling or sidewall temperatures shall exceed 570°F (299°C), starting 2 minutes (t3) after the suppression system is initially activated until the end of the test, 3 minutes after t3.
-In addition, the area under the time-temperature curve shall not exceed 1230°F-min (665°C-min) for the same period mentioned in the previous sentence. - For the aerosol can scenario, no evidence of an explosion shall be present in the compartment at the time the simulator is activated, such as no overpressure (0.0 psig) or deflagrations.
+- For the surface-burning fire scenario, the average of the five test peak temperatures shall not exceed 570°F (299°C), starting 2 minutes (t3) after the suppression system is initially activated until the end of the test, 3 minutes after t3.
+In addition, the average of the five tests peak areas under the time-temperature curve shall not exceed 1230°F-min (665°C-min) for the same period mentioned in the previous sentence. - For the aerosol can explosion simulation scenario, no evidence of an explosion shall be present in the compartment at the time the simulator is activated, such as no overpressure (0.0 psig) or deflagrations.
+In addition, when the agent concentration is below its inert concentration, the explosion intensity and peak pressures shall not be greater than the values exhibited during an explosive event when no suppression agent is present in the compartment.

-Appendix B presents a table showing how the acceptance criteria values were determined based on the Halon 1301 test data.
-Appendix C illustrates the aerosol can simulator drawings.
+Appendix A presents a table showing how the acceptance criteria values were determined based on the Halon 1301 test data.
+Appendix B contains the aerosol can explosion simulator drawings.